timc6t/timc6t/README.md

 👨‍💻 I'm a Web Development student on his second (and final) year.
 Eager to learn about more language but at my own pace.
 I have also learned to create a server with Docker and Microsoft Azure and to create a virtual machines for that.
 As of right now, I'm kind of more proficient in HTML and PHP than the other languages.

+You **may** or **may not** fork my public repositories.
+But please, do **contribute** to any of them.
+I'll gladly accept corrections as well as some help.
+After all, failure is the best way to learn, right?

 ## **Languages**
 [![My Skills](https://skillicons.dev/icons?i=html,css,java,mysql,php,symfony,js&perline=3)](https://skillicons.dev)